EPA Research in Florida

 Research for Tampa Bay

-EPA researchers in the Office of Research and Development have been working with the Tampa Bay Estuary Program (TBEP) for more than 20 years to help protect the water quality, habitat and benefits provided by Tampa Bay, Florida’s largest open water estuary.
+Scientists in EPA's Office of Research and Development (ORD) have been working with the Tampa Bay Estuary Program for more than 20 years to help protect the water quality, habitat and benefits provided by Tampa Bay, Florida’s largest open water estuary.
 Projects have covered a wide range of subjects, including nutrient assessment and monitoring, aquatic habitats, assessing the benefits (ecosystem services) that the estuary provides, and setting management targets for recovery and restoration.
 In one innovative project, EPA researchers used historic data to document and illustrate the loss of seagrass habitat over time, then worked with local partners to set seagrass restoration targets.
 Learn more about this work.

 Real-Time Water Distribution System Analysis

-EPA's tool EPANET-RTX gives water utilities the necessary tools to enhance system operations including emergency response and improved operations, e.g., better pressure management, leak detection and water quality.
+EPA's tool EPANET-RTX gives water utilities the necessary tools to enhance system operations including emergency response and improved operations such as better pressure management, leak detection and water quality.
 EPANET-RTX has been tested or demonstrated in several locations including Ohio, Colorado, Florida, Kentucky, and Michigan.

 Communicating Technical Guidance for Safely Remediating Flooded Homes